TABLE OF CONTENTS

 The pipeline detailed view shows the following information:

-The pipeline detailed view has two tabs:
+The pipeline detailed view includes the following tabs:

 This tab shows the following information: